FastOLS

 FastOLS.estimate_cate(df, *, return_results_dict=False)

-Estimate Conditional Average Treatment Effects (CATEs) for all given observations in the dataset.
+Estimate Conditional Average Treatment Effects (CATEs) of T on each Y from fitted model for all given observations in the dataset.

 The CATE, in the case of binary treatments, is formally defined as: \[ \tau = \mathbb{E}_n[\mathbf{Y}_1 - \mathbf{Y}_0|\mathbf{Q}=Q] \]